ouonline/luacpp/README.md

 First we define a C++ function `echo` and set its name to be `echo` in the Lua environment using `LuaState::newfunction()`.

 `LuaFunction::exec()`, which takes as least 3 arguments, invokes the real function.
-The first argument is an integer `nresults`, the number of return values of this function.
-The second is a pointer to `std::vector<LuaObject>`, which is used to store return value(s).
-If it is `nullptr`, all return values are discarded.
+The first argument is an integer `nresults`, the number of returned values of this function.
+The second is a function which is used to handle returned value(s).
 The third is a porinter to `std::string`, which is used to store error message.
 The rest of arguments, if any, are passed to the real function being called.

 [[back to top](#table-of-contents)]